Cocking Surname

 Cocking Last Name Statistics demography

-The religious devotion of those bearing the surname is chiefly Anglican (50%) in Ireland.
+The religious devotion of those carrying the Cocking last name is primarily Anglican (50%) in Ireland.

-In The United States those bearing the Cocking surname are 23.82% more likely to be registered Republicans than The US average, with 70.59% registered with the party.
+In The United States those holding the Cocking surname are 23.82% more likely to be registered with the Republican Party than the national average, with 70.59% registered with the political party.

 The amount Cocking earn in different countries varies greatly.
 In South Africa they earn 100.23% more than the national average, earning R 475,824 per year; in United States they earn 0.59% less than the national average, earning $42,894 USD per year and in Canada they earn 11.71% more than the national average, earning $55,502 CAD per year.